xpgram/advance-wars/src/00 - Todo List.md

       - [ ] The player presses a button on a known controller, the system prompts for confirmation that this controller will be shared, and the user confirms.
 The controller is then bound to their player context.
       - [ ] The player presses a button on the keyboard and confirms they will not have a controller.

-- [ ] CO Loadable when unit is parked over a terrain it could spawn from
-  - [ ] And from HQ?
-  - [ ] Not loadable the turn after CO unit is destroyed
-- This rule allows units to move, move onto a base, and then load CO
-- but it preserves the difficulty in CO-unit spamming since it still takes two turns to get one out.

 - [ ] COAffectedTiles
   - [ ] Do some drafting to confirm visual style before implementation.
   - Source game does *not* show all player's CO ranges.
 I would like to change this, I think.
 But with caveats: